19. Food Labels

-For instance: As of January 1, 2006, the U.S. Food and Drug Administration rules on labeling allow foods with less than 0.5 grams of trans fats per serving to claim “zero” grams of trans fats on their labels.
+For instance: In 2006, the U.S. Food and Drug Administration rules on labeling allow foods with less than 0.5 grams of trans fats per serving to claim “zero” grams of trans fats on their labels.
 That means that Americans who consume three or four servings of these foods in a day will have eaten an extra gram or two of trans fats without realizing it!

 You need to be aware of this because trans fats, like saturated fats, can raise the risk of heart disease because they increase levels of LDL (bad) cholesterol.
 The FDA estimates that Americans consume an average of 5.8 grams of trans fats every day.

 - Low or little means low enough to allow frequent consumption without exceeding the “Daily Value” for the nutrient.

 - More contains at least 10% more of the “Daily Value” for the nutrient than the reference food it resembles.

 - High, rich in or excellent source means it contains at least 20% “Daily Value” for the nutrient.

 - Good source is between 10 to 19% of the “Daily Value” for the nutrient.

 - Light or Lite is a nutritionally altered product that contains one-third fewer calories or half of the fat of the reference food or 50% of the fat when the food derives 50% or more of its calories from fat.
 It also can mean that the sodium content of a low-calorie, low-fat food has been reduced by 50%.